 They ramped up their investigation after Trump won the nomination.

-Now we're hearing about a secret society meeting the day after the election, and Trump actually won.
+Now we're hearing about a secret society meeting the day after the election and Trump actually won.

 Why wouldn't they let the public know that?

-Look, this this whole thing, you know, you couldn't write a novel like this because it wouldn't be believable.
+Look, this whole thing, you know, you couldn't write a novel like this because it wouldn't be believable.

-You now have, I mean, the this idea of four and a half months, you know, part of what I don't understand is uh Hillary Clinton's people had to take a hammer and bleach in order to try to make sure they couldn't find information.
+You now have, I mean, this idea of four and a half months, you know, part of what I don't understand is Hillary Clinton's people had to take a hammer and bleach in order to try to make sure they couldn't find information.

-Wait a minute, but but it happened with Lois Lerner.
+But it happened with Lois Lerner.

-Debbie Wasserman Schultz's IT guy, well, he had broken smashed hard drives in his garage, government hard drives.
+Debbie Wasserman Schultz's IT guy, well, he had broken, smashed hard drives in his garage, government hard drives.

 It seems like this is now the go-to option.